Fermentation Food Safety, What Irish Kitchens Must Know

 The FSAI’s Position: Prove It

-FSAI Guidance Note 37 (Good Manufacturing Practices for Fermented Plant-Based Products) requires:
+FSAI Guidance Note 37 (Good Manufacturing Practices for Fermented Plant-Based Products) is clear:

-1. If pH >4.6 at any stage, you need validated safety controls
+1. If pH goes above 4.6 at any stage, you need validated safety controls

-2. pH must be monitored with calibrated equipment (not litmus paper)
+2. pH must be monitored using calibrated equipment, not litmus paper

-3. Records must be kept to prove your process consistently achieves safe pH
+3. Records must show your process consistently hits a safe pH

 FSAI Guidance Note 37